nostr-protocol/nips/xx.md

 ## Terminology

 ### a) Username
-Username is either of the following:
+`username` is either of the following:

 - `petname` is a [NIP-02](https://github.com/nostr-protocol/nips/blob/master/02.md) compatible name,
 - `petname@example.com` is a [NIP-05](https://github.com/nostr-protocol/nips/blob/master/05.md) identifier,